rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

-# MLFlow
+# ML Experiment Management
-Machine learning algorithms usually have a lot of configurable parameters, therefore, it is hard to track the parameters, code and the input data for each experiment.
-In addition, reproducibility of a machine learning algorithm often has trouble due to the lack of information of configurable parameters.
-MLFlow is used to deal with these challenges.
-It provides three main functions: Tracking, Projects and Models.
+The goal of this tutorial is to practice experiment management by using [MLflow](https://mlflow.org/).
+The goal of experiment management is to run various experiments for a given ML model to understand various quality attributes of the ML model under different input data and computing resources.
+Within an experiment we will capture  relationshipes among configurable parameters, ML code, the input data, output result, and performance metrics.
+Using experiment management we can also check reproducibility of a machine learning algorithm.

+MLFlow is one framework for experiment management.
+It provides three main functions

 - Tracking: track experiments to store parameters and results.
 - Projects: package the code in reproducible form in order to share or transfer to production.
 - Models: manage and deploy models from a variety of machine learning libraries.

-The goal of this tutorial is to introduce to students basic functionalities of mlflow such as mentioned above.
-Further to this, students will study how to use mlflow in measuring metrics of a machine learning application via examples.
-After completing this tutorial, students can use mlflow to collect experimental data for their machine learning applications.
+In this tutorial you can practice basic functionalities of mlflow such as mentioned above.
+Further to this, you will study how to use mlflow in measuring metrics of a machine learning application via examples.
+After completing this tutorial, you can use mlflow to collect experimental data for their machine learning applications.
 These data are usually useful for further analysis, statistics, prediction and optimization.

 ## Installation
-It is recommended that students install Anaconda for simplifying package management and deployment.
-Student can download the corresponding version of anaconda [here](https://www.anaconda.com/distribution)
+It is recommended that you install Anaconda for simplifying package management and deployment.
+You can download the corresponding version of anaconda [here](https://www.anaconda.com/distribution)

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install mlflow.